Bocholt, Germany: Economy

 Bocholt is a manufacturing town.
 It was centered on the textile industry for most of the 19th and 20th centuries.
 Today there are still several successful textile manufacturers in town, but the importance of the textile industry has greatly declined.
 The major employers today in Bocholt are Gigaset (Communications) and Mechanical Drives (formerly Flender) (Siemens) - a leading manufacturer of transmissions, especially for wind energy plants.
 Most of Bocholt's industries are smaller and manufacture highly specialized products.
-Some of them are international leaders in their particular fields - A Good example is the bicycle company ROSE Bikes.
+Some of them are international leaders in their particular fields - A Good example is the bicycle company Rose Bikes.
 Local industries profit from cooperation with the University of Applied Sciences (Fachhochschule) also located in Bocholt as well as with similar institutions in the region.

 Bocholt is also a regional centre for shopping in the West-Münsterland area and draws consumers from the neighbouring rural and small town areas of the Netherlands.
 The town features an attractive old town shopping area as well as a popular new shopping mall.

+Politics

+The current mayor of Bocholt is Christian Mangen of the Free Democratic Party who has been serving as mayor since 2025.
+In the 2025 local elections he was supported by the FDP, the SPD and the City party of Bocholt.
+He was elected with 53.5 % of the vote in the runoff election.

+City council

+After the 2025 local elections, the Bocholt city council is composed as follows: